 Life on the Farm

-A publication of the Graduate Medical Education Office at Stanford University, this book welcomes and orients new residents and interns to Stanford Hospital.
-The book explains living in the San Francisco Bay Area and commuting to work, nearby recources and communities, how to get around the area, and the policies and procedures to successfully navigate training at Stanford Hospital.
+A publication of the Graduate Medical Education Office, this book orients new residents and interns to Stanford Hospital.
+The book explains living in the San Francisco Bay Area and commuting to work, nearby recources and communities, geting around the area, and the policies and procedures to successfully navigate training at Stanford Hospital.
 Mike took a version that was several years old and gave it a through updating and revision.

 Contributed Chapters/Essays to These Books

 Shakespeare Survey 61, "Lend Me Your Ears: Sampling BBC Radio Shakespeare."
-This article takes a case study approach as it survey of the work of three BBC radio directors who produced Shakespeare for the radio as a way of describing the various ways that the BBC has produced radio Shakespeare, (Cambridge University Press, 2008).
+This article takes a case study approach as it survey of the work of three BBC directors who produced Shakespeare for the radio as a way of understanding the various ways that the BBC has produced radio Shakespeare, (Cambridge University Press, 2008).
 Click here for the publisher's page.

 Shakespeare on Film, Television and Radio: The Researcher's Guide, "Henry V (1976)" "The Wars of the Roses (1965)," and "Julius Caesar (1950)," Three very short essays describing worthwhile radio and television productions of Shakespeare from the USA and Great Britain, (British Universities Film and Video Counsel, 2009).
 Click here for the publisher's page.

-Mike contributed a chapter on Shakespeare comic books for The Edinburgh Compantion to Shakespeare and the Arts just published in Scotland.
-He surveys Shakespeare comic books including straight adaptations from different eras, manga, allusions, quotations, and concludes with a look at Shakespeare as a character world-wide.
+The Edinburgh Compantion to Shakespeare and the Arts, Mike surveys world-wide Shakespeare comic books including straight adaptations from different eras, manga, allusions, quotations, and concludes with a look at Shakespeare as a comic book character.
 Click here for the publisher's page.